Trixarian/NetherSX2-patch/README.md

 </p>

 # NetherSX2-patch
-These are Unofficial companion scripts for NetherSX2 to expand on the amazing work already done by Anon and EZOnTheEyes
+These are companion scripts for NetherSX2 to expand on the amazing work already done by Anon and EZOnTheEyes

 They aim to do the following:
 * Remove the unnecessary ad services bloat left in the apk